First time buying Home Insurance? Find out what your policy should cover in the blog below!

 3. Personal Possessions/Belongings:

 This section covers the valuable items you own and that may be taken outside of the home and carried with you to different locations.
-These items include your critical documents, such as your passport or driving license, and valuables such as jewellery or laptops.
+These items include your critical documents, such as your passport or driving license, and valuables such as jewelry or laptops.
 And reassuringly, many Home Insurance policies offer worldwide protections on these items, making your personal belongings covered wherever you go!

 4. Distinct covers for distinct items: